someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 Put aside my case, for a moment, too.
 The fact that he’s been around for years and actually believes that these steps would get *anyone* unmuted by Daniel...
 Amazing in and of itself. 🤡

 Either way: (1) I already mentioned that I did *not* ask Daniel to unmute me (and on the contrary — reiterated several times that this was not what I was looking for).
 As far as (2) and (3) go — also false.
 Up to the moment this conversation took place (February 6), I refrained from trash talking TekDek, not just on bustadice (never once even dropped the screenshot in chat), but privately, too.
 In *most* cases, whenever people asked about my mute in chat, I didn't even specify that he was the one who muted me and/or that it was unjustified.
-As I mentioned in the previous chapter and also in the screenshot, AppleGuy and RabbitMilk both completely agree that the mute was unjustified, and they also happen to be among the only ones who had seen the aforementioned screenshots up to that day (February 6).
+As I mentioned in the previous chapter and also in the screenshot, **AppleGuy and RabbitMilk both completely agree that the mute was unjustified**, and they also happen to be among the only ones who had seen the aforementioned screenshots up to that day (February 6).
 Other than these two, I had only shown the screenshots and provided context to two other people: Daniel (for reasons I already went over in Chapter I), and a completely random person on Discord; four people in total, three of which are mods.

 Moving on: